parksauce/docs/docker/general/setting-arrs-behind-vpn.md

 After you open sonarr navigate to `Settings > Media Management` then click `Add Root Folder`.
 Now you will want to select your tv folder mine is `/data/media/tv` and click `Ok`

 Now click `Download Clients` on the left panel, then click the big plus to add a download client.
 Select whatever client you chose if youre following my example its deluge.
 Give it a friendly name and make sure the `Host` is set to localhost and `Port` is set to 8112, then enter your password.
-I also like to shorten the category from tv-sonarr to sonarr, then click the `Test` button at the bottom of the window.
+I also like to shorten the category from tv-sonarr to tv, then click the `Test` button at the bottom of the window.
 If it succeeds click the `Save` button otherwise double check the password.

 <center><img src=/assets/arrs_behind_vpn/sonarr_-_download_client.png></center>